developersCradle/java-web-dev-soap-rest-api/Section 07/README.md

 1. Some **cache** control directives
 2. For sensitive data
 3. No backups directive
 4. When unpredictable data, you can use `no-cache`, but will lead inefficiently.
-Can use with `ETag` header
+You can use with `ETag` header
 5. Most popular **cache header**.
 Be careful when setting.

 ## Demo - API Caching